 The aim of these webinars is to give you the latest information on sports science in a digestible format.
-We have previously hosted a large variety of webinars covering topics including physiology, nutrition, biomechanics, fitness, coaching and much more.
+We’ve previously hosted a large variety of webinars covering topics including physiology, nutrition, biomechanics, fitness, coaching and much more.

 All webinars are recorded and can be viewed on our website.
 To view all the upcoming and previous Human Kinetics webinars head over to www.humankinetics.com/webinars.
 To access the entire back catalogue, all you need to do is create an account, it is completely free.

 Most Human Kinetics webinars last for around 1 hour.
 Now you’ve registered you will shortly be sent a link from GoToWebinar, keep that safe.
 On the day of the webinar, you simply sign in at the time of the webinar (or earlier).